Within a work, almost nothing changes. If something does change, it's generally reset back to the way it was before very quickly.

 There was also the time Peter was declared legally retarded.
 Lois, who he burned earlier, comes back with no damage done, though she will smell like fries for weeks.
 Also in the episode where Peter's father-in-law goes bankrupt.
 His wife, who has married Ted Turner, divorces him for no good reason.

-Family Guy does make reference to some recurring themes.
+References are made to some recurring themes.
 For example, when the Griffins are on the run and they end up in Texas.
 Peter mentions that he is "legally retarded".

 How many times has Joe regained the use of his legs only to lose them again at the end of the episode?